vikingair/spy4js/README.md

 const differentNumber = callArgs[2]['attr2'];
 ```

-##
+## Enforce-Order Mode
-Or you want to opt-in into the enforce-order mode.
+You can opt-in to the enforce-order mode.
 Which might become the default in some
-future version but will need first further evaluation.
+future version but will need first further evaluation and will always stay configurable.
 ```ts
 Spy.configure({ enforceOrder: true });
 ```